pyOpenSci/handbook/community/github/pull-requests.md

 Do we expect someone to have done all the wrangling with Ruby and Jekyll?
 :::

-## Pull requests and Continuous Integration
+## Pull Requests and Continuous Integration

 At the bottom of every pull request is the Continuous Integration (CI) block.
 This block contains a set of checks that pyOpenSci has set up.
 Each check will have a red X or green check next to it.

 ## Pre-commit hooks and pre-commit.ci bot